hooroo/roo-ui/CONTRIBUTING.md

 <a name="packages-css"></a>
 ### CSS packages

-CSS packages contain only CSS and assets consumed by the CSS (fonts, images, etc.).
-They are housed in the `packages/common` directory, and expose one or more CSS files in the root of the package.
+CSS packages contain only CSS and assets consumed by the CSS (fonts, images, etc.).They expose one or more CSS files in the root of the package.

 For packages that expose a single CSS file, define the file as the `main` property in `package.json`: